j-enk/IT2901-25-elfryd/battery-sensor/broker/README.md

 ## API Endpoints

+The API provides access to the MQTT data with specialized endpoints for different sensor types.
+All protected endpoints require the API key to be passed in the `X-API-Key` header.

+### Core Endpoints

 | Endpoint | Method | Description | Security |
 |----------|--------|-------------|----------|
 | `/health` | GET | Check system health status | Public |